 However, such efforts are not possible to prevent misconduct by our employees completely.
 Depending on its nature, employees’ misconduct could have a significant adverse effect on our business activities, reputation, operating results and financial condition.

-As for the worldwide operation of our global communication network, it is important to properly operate the IT system, grasp the information value and handle it properly.
+As the operation of our global communication network progresses and with the recent worldwide cyber-attacks on the increase, it is important to properly operate the IT system, grasp the information value and handle it properly.
 We enhance the safety and security of information systems by internal control through development of related regulations to secure properly confidentiality, integrity, and availability on information and information systems for us and our consolidated subsidiaries.
 We reduce risks on data breaches by improved guidelines for better risk management, conduct internal training regularly, and tackle external threats with various measures, including the security monitoring of our IT networks.

-(13) Risks Relating to Natural Disasters Terrorists and Violent Groups
+(12) Risks Relating to Natural Disasters Terrorism, Violent Groups, and Infectious Disease

-Earthquake, heavy rain or flood, terror, infectious disease, power shortage, etc. in the countries or regions where we develop business activities could significant adversely affect our businesses.
+Earthquake, heavy rain or flood, terrorism, infectious disease, power shortage, etc. in the countries or regions where we develop business activities could adversely affect our businesses significantly.

-We have implemented measures such as creating a Business Continuity Plan (BCP), developing a disaster contingency manual, introducing a safety confirmation system for employees, reinforcing earthquake resistance, conducting emergency drills and enhancing IT system infrastructure for telework.
-However, despite these measures, there is no assurance that all damage and impact can be completely avoided and they may significant adversely affect our operating results and financial condition.
+We have implemented measures such as creating a Business Continuity Plan (BCP), developing a disaster contingency manual, introducing a safety confirmation system for employees, reinforcing earthquake resistance and conducting emergency drills.
+However, despite these measures, there is no assurance that all damage and impact can be completely avoided, and they may adversely affect our operating results and financial condition significantly.

 General Risks That Are Not Unique to Our Own Risk